 You can also download the curriculum for free from the Springboard website.

 The Minnesota Workforce centers have a variety of workshops that help people with job transitions.
-In addition to job related workshops, there are classes on managing change, using Linked In, updating Word, Excel and Access skills, starting your own business, identifying skills, networking and more.
-These classes are free and only require a prior registration online.
+In addition to job-related workshops, there are classes on managing change, using Linked In, updating Word, Excel, and Access skills, starting your own business, identifying skills, networking, and more.
+These classes are free and only require prior registration online.
 The only downside to these workshops is they are during the weekday.

-The Artist Way Meet Up is a great way to get together with other local artists who enjoy reading and working though the Artist Way by Julia Cameron.
-This Meet Up meets once per month at the Northeast Library.
+The Twin Cities Artist Way Meet Up is a great way to get together with other local artists who enjoy reading and working through the Artist Way by Julia Cameron.
+This Meet Up meets once per month.
 The evening can vary, but usually meets on Tuesday, Wednesday or Thursday evenings from 6:30 to 8:00 pm.
 Each Meet Up has a different discussion topic.
-All attendees get a chance to introduce themselves, and participate in the discussion.
+All attendees get a chance to introduce themselves and participate in the discussion.